 Listening for Intonation: Fire and Ice by Robert Frost

 Listen to three recordings of the poem "Fire and Ice" by Robert Frost.
-Some differences in intonation come from the readers' interpretation of the poem, but basically, their intonation patterns are quite similar.
-These audio recordings are from the site LibriVox where you can listen to hundreds of audiobooks recorded by volunteers.
+Some differences in intonation come from the readers' interpretation of the poem, and you can also hear some differences between American and British intonation, but basically, intonation patterns in these recordings are quite similar.
+These audio recordings are from the site LibriVox where you can listen to hundreds of audio books recorded by volunteers.
 The text of the poem is from Wikipedia article Fire and Ice (poem).

 Some say the world will end in fire,